 Talk to someone.

-If the above symptoms resonate with you, you need to talk to someone.
-Talk to your spouse, your parents, your friends, a therapist.
+If the stay-at-home mom symptoms resonate with you, you need to talk to someone.
+Talk to your spouse, your parents, other family members, your friends, a therapist–someone who will listen

 Let me repeat: YOU NEED TO TALK TO SOMEONE.

 Talking about your depression symptoms will make others aware of your depression, and will create a support system for you.

 You will need support to move beyond depression.

 If you don’t have supportive family and friends around you, then set up an appointment with a therapist or counselor.

 In order to work through depression, it’s important to be able to express the feelings you are experiencing.

 Take a look at these places online that you can find a therapist: